Billyfr77/MasterDiaryAppOfficialV2/README.md

 ## 🚀 **THE ULTIMATE CONSTRUCTION MANAGEMENT REVOLUTION**

-**MasterDiaryApp Official v2.2.0** is not just another construction app—it's the **future of construction management**.
+**MasterDiaryApp Official v2.2.1 - Paint Your Day Diary Fully Operational** is not just another construction app—it's the **future of construction management**.
 Featuring the world's first **Paint Your Day Diary™** - a revolutionary drag-and-drop visual time-tracking system that transforms how construction professionals log their work.

 ### **🎯 Why MasterDiaryApp Will Dominate the Industry:**